Best Free AI for Case Interview Math Practice (2026)

 Claude (free tier)

-What it does: Same drill function as ChatGPT, with a stronger long-context window and better reliability on multi-step calculation chains.
+What it does: Claude offers the same drill function as ChatGPT, with a stronger long-context window and better reliability on multi-step calculation chains.
 You can paste an entire case prompt or a one-page exhibit and ask Claude to drill you on the math inside.

-Strengths: Long context (handles full case prompts in one paste), more consistent on chained calculations, better at sensitivity and what-if math, less prone to hallucinated intermediate numbers.
+Strengths: Long context (handles full case prompts in one paste), more consistent on chained calculations, better at sensitivity and what-if math, less prone to inventing intermediate numbers.

 Limitations: Free tier rate-limited, no voice mode, smaller community of shared prompts.

-Best for: Chained calculations (sensitivity, multi-driver profitability, market sizing top-down), pasting full case prompts to drill the embedded math, candidates who want a second AI opinion on a hard problem.
+Best for: Chained calculations (sensitivity, multi-driver profitability, top-down market sizing), pasting full case prompts to drill the embedded math, and getting a second AI opinion on a hard problem.

-What it does: Purpose-built case math drill that grades four dimensions, not one: the equation, the staged calculation, the units, and the business interpretation.
+What it does: The Road to Offer Math Drill is a purpose-built case math drill that grades four dimensions, not one: the equation, the staged calculation, the units, and the business interpretation.
 You read the prompt, write the formula, compute, and explain what the number means.
 The AI tells you which dimension would lose points in a real interview.

 Price: Free, no credit card.
 One free rep, then unlimited after a free signup that saves your weak-spot history.

-Strengths: Consulting-specific grading on the four moves real interviewers watch, Voice Mode for spoken practice, Learning Mode for the step-by-step loop before timed reps, weak-spot tracking across sessions, 30-45 second target.
+Strengths: Consulting-specific grading on the four moves real interviewers watch, Voice Mode for spoken practice, Learning Mode for the step-by-step loop before timed reps, weak-spot tracking across sessions, 30 to 45 second target.

 Limitations: One free rep before signup, narrower scope than full case practice.